 5. Rainforest Cafe

-Benihana is a fun restaurant with the chef performing knife tricks and more right in front of you as they cook your meal.
+Benihana is a fun place to eat in Orlando.
+This restaurant has a chef performing knife tricks and more right in front of you as they cook your meal.

-Step back to the 1920’s at Ford’s Garage an denjoy burger, wings, nachos and all the family favorites!
+Step back to the 1920’s at Ford’s Garage and enjoy burger, wings, nachos and all the family favorites at this fun restaurant in Orlando!
 The 1920’s service station themed restaurant includes vintage Ford vehicles, tyres, signs, and gas pumps.
 Adults make sure you know the password for the prohibition bar!

 10. Sugar Factory